 Encourage artistic expressions on academic assignments.
 There are many places that simple drawing activities are presented throughout the Build Your Library homeschool curriculums and unit studies.
 Starting at an early age, students are tasked to color in maps, complete nature study sketches, populate field guides and design all sorts of posters and other art activities.
-Even in our Grade 9 curriculum, students complete a drawing program going through Mark Kistler’s book, You Can Draw in 30 Days.
+Even in our Level 9 curriculum, students complete a drawing program going through Mark Kistler’s book, You Can Draw in 30 Days.

 Occasionally offer your child the option of creating an art based project.
 Instead of a one-paragraph summary of chapter 3, let them illustrate their favorite scene then verbally discuss what happened before, during and afterwards.

 Sometimes messy, sometimes neat.
 Your child really needs to learn how to color in the lines.
 So practice coloring slowly and neatly in coloring books.
 Later on, coloring books are also great for practicing more advanced coloring techniques for older children such as creating a 3-dimensional depth and shading or playing with different lighting sources by adding correct shadows to existing line drawings.

 If your child is drawing a mosquito in their nature journal, their slowest, neatest work should produce something that resembles a mosquito.
 But art also includes finger painting or other fun and messy projects.
 Mixing paint to learn how to blend other colors may not always be the cleanest activity, but it is quite educational.
 Purchase a color wheel and see how many different shades of certain colors you can make.